A Sequence-to-Sequence Approach to Dialogue State Tracking: Experiments

 \subsubsection{Effect of Attention}

-To investigate the effectiveness of using attention, we compare Seq2Seq-DU-Token and Seq2Seq-DU-Overall with Seq2Seq-DU-w/oAttention which eliminates the attention mechanism, Seq2Seq-DU-w/SchemaAtt which only contains the utterance-attended schema representations, and Seq2Seq-DU-w/UtteranceAtt which only contains the schema-attended utterance representations.
+To investigate the effectiveness of using attention, we compare Seq2Seq-DU with Seq2Seq-DU-w/oAttention which eliminates the attention mechanism, Seq2Seq-DU-w/SchemaAtt which only contains the utterance-attended schema representations, and Seq2Seq-DU-w/UtteranceAtt which only contains the schema-attended utterance representations.
 Figure~\ref{fig:attention} shows the results on SGD and MultiWOZ2.2 in terms of Joint GA and Int.
 Acc.
 One can observe that without attention the performances deteriorate considerably.
 In addition, the performances of unidirectional attentions are inferior to the performance of bidirectional attention.
-Thus, utilization of bidirectional attention between utterances and schema descriptions is helpful.
-Moreover, the performances of the token-level attention and overall attention are comparable.
-This indicates that attentions in different granularities do not affect the accuracies so much.
+Thus, utilization of bidirectional attention between utterances and schema descriptions is desriable.